Dreamgirls (film): Related promotions and products

 To give the story more exposure for the upcoming film release, DreamWorks and the licenser of the original play, The Tams-Witmark Music Library, announced that they would pay the licensing fees for all non-professional stage performances of Dreamgirls for the calendar year of 2006.
 DreamWorks hoped to encourage amateur productions of Dreamgirls, and familiarize a wider audience with the play.
 As a result, more than fifty high schools, colleges, community theaters, and other non-commercial theater entities staged productions of Dreamgirls in 2006, and DreamWorks spent up to $250,000 subsidizing the licensing.

 The Dreamgirls novelization was written by African-American novelist Denene Millner, and adapts the film's official script in chapter form, along with fourteen pages of photographs from the film.
 The book was released on October 31, 2006.
 A scrapbook, entitled Dreamgirls: The Movie Musical, was released on March 27, 2007.
 The limited edition program guide accompanying the Dreamgirls road show release was made available for retail purchase in February.
-In addition, the Tonnor Doll Company released "The Dreamettes" collection, featuring dolls of the characters Deena, Lorrell, and Effie, to coincide with the release of the film.
+In addition, the Tonner Doll Company released "The Dreamettes" collection, featuring dolls of the characters Deena, Lorrell, and Effie, to coincide with the release of the film.